April 16, 2021

 Perhaps you already knew that a cup of coffee will last you 5 hours of buzz.

-But, did you know that caffeine has a half-life of twice that long?
-So, if you drink at 2, chances are you’ll still be a bit buzzed at midnight.
+So, if you drink at 2pm, chances are you’ll still be a bit buzzed at midnight.

 The other thing to note here is that caffeine doesn’t give your body any nutrients.
 So, if you’re trying to replace proper sleep and nutrition with caffeine, where do you think you’re getting all that energy from?
-Likely, it’s coming from a system in your body that’s being overused and over-taxed, like the adrenal system.
-And, long-term depletion of your adrenal system can lead to major health problems down the road.

 I have a client who told me he wasn’t stressed.
 But, he kept showing up to workout sessions with weird pains, tightness and stiffness all over.
 He was often exhausted, couldn’t sleep well, and complained of chronic back, shoulder and knee pain.